lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 The project's GitHub repository can be found at the following address: [https://github.com/renrenio/renren-fast.git](https://github.com/renrenio/renren-fast.git)

 For the front-end pages, we use "renren-fast-vue" to achieve rapid development: https://github.com/renrenio/renren-fast-vue.git.
-The frontend code is also built within the project folder, named <a href = "https://github.com/lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/tree/32c49a198ccd1ec7c5cf852baf7036d45eadb5e5/renren-fast-vue" >renren-fast-vue </a> .
+The frontend code for this project is here: <a href = "https://github.com/lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template-front-end" >0-to-1-Microservices-Distributed-E-commerce-System-Template-front-end </a> .

 To start the administration service, a database named "ADMIN" needs to be created.
 The table creation statements for this database can also be found in the following location: <a href = "https://github.com/lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/blob/777679015934b1f745a7cd55b6e66a884eace26e/renren-fast/db/mysql.sql" >Github</a>